chgeuer/chgeuer.github.io/_posts/2016-09-20-azure-germany-loves-packer.md

 - Your Azure Subscription ID (the `id` from `azure account show --json`)
 - Your service principal's `appId`
 - Your service principal's `objectId`
 - Your service principal's password.
 If you don't know this one, it's certainly `SuperLongPassword123.-`.
 If so, you simply copy and pasted the code snippet above into your console.
 DO NOT COPY RANDOM STUFF INTO YOUR ADMIN CONSOLE.
 Even if I tell you so.
-Bad security practice.
+Doing a zu-Guttenberg when it comes to security code is really bad practice.
 Call `azure ad sp delete` and `azure ad app delete` to delete the current service principal account, and start again.
 With.
 A. Secure.
 Password.
 Please.

-As a last step of the security setup, you can make your service principal a Contributor to your subscription (replace $spObjectId and $subscriptionId with proper values):
+As a last step of the security setup, you can assign your service principal 'Contributor' rights to your subscription (replace `$spObjectId` and `$subscriptionId` with proper values):

 ```bash
 azure role assignment create \